 In the Fields tab, there are a number of places where you need to define the format in which a specific field appears.
-According to the value type of your field (text, date or boolean), a different value format applies.
-The following table describes valid formats for each value type:.
+According to the value type of your field, a different value format applies.
+The following table describes valid formats for each value type:

-Value Type Value Format Text If you selected Text as your value type, you can include parameters that contain the names of defined fields, surrounded by two percentage signs on each side of the field.
-For example, you can use the parameter %%contact-person%% to return the name of the contact person for the request.
-Date If you selected Date as your value type, you can specify the way in which the date should be displayed by making use of letter patterns containing the following letters: • Y. Year • M. Month • D. Day in the month • E. Day of the week • A. AM/PM indicator • J. Hour of the day (0-23) • H. Hour of the day (1-24) • K. Hour in the AM/PM (0-11) • L. Hour in the AM/PM (1-12) • N. Minute in the hour • S. Second in the minute For example, to display Sat 04 Mar 2006 09:43AM , you would use the following date format: EEE DD MMM YYYY LL:NNA Link If you selected Link as your value type, you need to specify the name of a field that contains a URL.
+Value Type Value Format Short Text If you selected Short Text as your value type, you can include parameters that contain the names of defined fields, surrounded by two percentage signs on each side of the field.
+For example, if you defined your value format as Please contact %%contact-person%%, the parameter %%contact-person%% would return the name of the contact person for the request.

+Value Type Value Format

+Date If you selected Date as your value type, you can specify the way in which the date should be displayed by making use of letter patterns containing the following letters:

+➤ Y. Year

+➤ M. Month

+➤ D. Day in the month

+➤ E. Day of the week

+➤ A. AM/PM indicator

+➤ J. Hour of the day (0-23)

+➤ H. Hour of the day (1-24)

+➤ K. Hour in the AM/PM (0-11)

+➤ L. Hour in the AM/PM (1-12)

+➤ N. Minute in the hour

+➤ S. Second in the minute

+For example, to display Sat 04 Mar 2006 09:43AM , you would use the following date format:

+EEE DD MMM YYYY LL:NNA

+Link If you selected Link as your value type, you need to specify the name of a field that contains a URL.
 You enter the field as a parameter that contains the name of the field, surrounded by two percentage signs on each side of the field (%%field_name%%).

+The value displayed for this format is the value of the current field (not the field that contains the URL) and the tooltip of this value is the URL.
+Clicking on the field leads you to the URL destination.